grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

 ### Run and filter

-Now inspect the results for only the `Coinflip` group.
+Inspect the results for only the `Coinflip` group.
 To do so:

 1. Save the preceding script as `user-flow.js`.